Our contact details

 - Where we need to liaise with our insurers, for instance about a claim or the terms of an insurance policy

 From time to time we would like to contact you about other products, services and information that may be of interest to you.
-We will seek your consent before doing so.
-You have the right to withdraw your consent for marketing contact at any time.
-Should you wish to withdraw your consent, we include an unsubscribe option at the bottom of all our emails.
+You have the right to withdraw from our marketing activities at any time.
+Should you wish to do so, we include an unsubscribe option at the bottom of all our marketing emails.
+You may also email email@example.com at any time to make this request.

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies will affect the functionality of our and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of our website.